 There are many reasons why exercising is good for our overall health, including our sleep health.
 In addition to helping people lose and maintain their weight, experts say physical activity is key to getting good quality sleep.
 Choosing to hit the gym a few hours before falling asleep may also positively impact one’s sleep health.

 “The reason we want to [work out] three to four hours prior to going to sleep is because when we exercise we have an increase in our core body temperature.
-And about three to four hours that increase in our core body temperature starts to drop.”
+And after about three to four hours that increase in our core body temperature starts to drop.”
 Dr. Robert Oexman, Director of the Sleep to Live Institute in Joplin, Missouri, told Newsweek.
 “That’s one of our natural cues to fall asleep—a decrease in our core body temperature.”

 7. Start meditating.